teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 #### Getting the grammar of a parser

-The `IGrammarProvider` service interface allows getting the grammar of a parser, if the parser is backed by one (it doesn't have to).
+We define the `IGrammarProvider` interface as an abstraction over the `Farkle.Grammars.Grammar` type.
+It has methods to get the concrete grammar, and to look up a symbol by its special name (allowing in the future to be performed without reading the entire grammar binary blob).

+Besides some overall utility, this interface can be returned as a service by parsers that are backed by a Farkle grammar (they don't have to).
 For simplicity the `Grammar` object also implements that interface.

 ```csharp
 namespace Farkle.Grammars;